ManasMalla/Dash-s-Playground/README.md

 # Dash's Playground

-###An app for the Cross-Platform
+### An app for the Cross-Platform

-• Used to either install the softwares and SDK to code using Flutter (on Desktop), or,
+• Install the softwares and SDK to code using Flutter **on Desktop**

-• Allows to code using Flutter on Android and iOS without a laptop
+• **Code beautiful apps with Flutter on Android and iOS** without a desktop

-• with an interactive Preview for viewing your app without deploying
+• An **interactive Preview** for previewing your app without actually deploying